backlof/Flimpy/README.md

 #   Flimpy
-**Not finished!**

-Python application that remembers which movies you've watched, and picks a movie you haven't watched at random.
+Minimal python script that remembers which films you've watched, and picks one you haven't.